HazeFury/Nested-routes-and-modal-wrapper/README.md

 _NB : `You can place the ModalWrapper anywhere you want in you XML.
 Thanks to the CSS properties, it does not matter.`_

-_`The modal will above all your element but if you want some of your components (Navbar of header for example) to not being hide by the blur effect, you should give to your elements a z-index > 10 in yout CSS properties `_
+_`The modal will be above all your elements but if you want some of your components (Navbar or header for example) to not being hidden by the blur effect, you should give them a z-index > 10 in yout CSS properties `_

 # Result